-- 1. Before the installation starts, the installer can update itself.
-For details, see Section 3.2, "Installer Self-Update". - 2.
+- 1. Before the installation starts, the installer may update itself.
+For details, see Section 3.2, "Installer self-update". - 2.
 The actual installation starts with choosing the language and accepting the license agreement.
-For details, see Section 3.3, "Language, Keyboard, and License Agreement ". - 3.
+For details, see Section 3.3, "Language, keyboard and license agreement ". - 3.
 Configure the network.
-This is only required when you need network access during the installation and the automatic network configuration via DHCP failed.
-If the automatic network configuration succeeded, this step is skipped.
-For details, see Section 3.4, "Network Settings".
+This is only required when you need network access during the installation, and automatic network configuration via DHCP fails.
+If the automatic network configuration succeeds, this step is skipped.
+For details, see Section 3.4, "Network settings".

 - 4. Configure the online repositories.
 By adding official openSUSE repositories, you get access to more software and get the latest security updates already during installation.
-For details, see Section 3.5, "Online Repositories".
+For details, see Section 3.5, "Online repositories".
 This step is optional and can be skipped. - 5.
 Select a desktop or a role for your system.
-Among other things, this defines the default list of packages to install and makes a suggestion for partitioning the hard disks.
-For details, see Section 3.6, "System Role". - 6.
+This defines the default list of packages to install and makes a suggestion for partitioning the hard disks.
+For details, see Section 3.6, "System roles". - 6.
 Partition the hard disks of your system.
 For details, see Section 3.7, "Partitioning". - 7.
 Choose a time zone.
-For details, see Section 3.8, "Clock and Time Zone". - 8.
+For details, see Section 3.8, "Clock and time zone". - 8.
 Create a user.
-For details, see Section 3.9, "Create New User". - 9.
-Optionally, set a different password for the system administrator root.
-For details, see Section 3.10, "Authentication for the System Administrator "root". - 10.
+For details, see Section 3.9, "Create new user". - 9.
+(Optional) Optionally, set a different password for the system administrator root.
+For details, see Section 3.10, "Authentication for the system administrator root". - 10.
 In a final step, the installer presents an overview of all settings.
 If required, you can change them.
-For details, see Section 3.11, "Installation Settings". - 11.
+For details, see Section 3.11, "Installation settings". - 11.
 The installer copies all required data and informs you about the progress.
-For details, see Section 3.12, "Performing the Installation".
+For details, see Section 3.12, "Performing the installation".

-3.2 Installer Self-Update
+3.2 Installer self-update

-During the installation and upgrade process, YaST can update itself to solve bugs in the installer that were discovered after the release.
-This functionality is enabled by default; to disable it, set the boot parameter self_update to $\underline{0}$.
-For more information, see Section 2.4.4, "Enabling the Installer Self-Update".
+During the installation and upgrade process, YaST may update itself to solve bugs in the installer that were discovered after the release.
+This functionality is enabled by default; to disable it, set the boot parameter self_update to 0.
+For more information, see Section 2.4.4, "Enabling the installer self-update".